 1. Blue Ridge Parkway

-The BRP runs from Virginia’s Shenandoah National Park to Great Smoky Mountains National Park in North Carolina.
-Especially gorgeous in the fall, explore endless BRP hikes, overlooks, and waterfalls.
+The parkway runs from Virginia’s Shenandoah National Park to Great Smoky Mountains National Park in North Carolina.

 Also, keep your eyes peeled for wildlife crossing the parkway, such as black bears, and exert caution around bicyclists.

 Read more about all of the Asheville hiking trails that locals frequent.